oma3dao/app-registry-evm-solidity/README.md

-# OMA3 Application Registry - EVM/Solidity
+# **OMATrust Application Registry - EVM/Solidity**

-**Canonical Implementation** of the [OMATrust Application Registry Specification](https://github.com/oma3dao/omatrust-docs/tree/main/specification).
+A production-ready ERC721-based registry with semantic versioning, efficient querying, and comprehensive metadata management.

-A production-ready ERC721-based registry with semantic versioning, efficient querying, and comprehensive metadata management for decentralized applications in the OMA3 ecosystem.
+This repository implements the Application Registry actor described in the Inter World Portaling System specification for identity.

 ## **License and Participation**